Which Program is Best for My Child?

 However, we get plenty of returnee campers who initially feel reserved about speaking a lot of English again, but eventually “warm up” and feel very happy to be able to use their English.
 They are also in great company: we have many returnee campers just like them!
 Such campers usually return home with a renewed motivation to keep up their English.

-If your child has sufficient English skill and motivation to try out a 100% English camp, we encourage you to sign them up for the Immersion Program.
+If your child has enough English speaking skills and the motivation to try out a 100% English camp, we encourage you to sign them up for the Immersion Program.

 Camp is a place for friendships